 Allow Your Eyes to Rest and Limit Screen Time

 Screens are big enemies of our eyes and can lead to eyestrain, poor vision, and other issues.
 If you feel strain in your eyes, it might urge you to rub them.
 You’ll also start crinkling, and all that helps wrinkles form.
-Allow your eyes to rest whenever necessary, and use a cooling mask to reduce irritation and puffiness.
+Allow your eyes to rest whenever necessary.

 Find a Skincare Routine Suitable for Your Age